anur0n/academic-personal-webpage-kickstart/content/post/Naive-bayes-classifier/index.md

 ## Evaluation
 In the dataset there were around 44000 items.
 For the classification purpose we used 60:40 split for Train:Test.
 We tried to tune the smoothing hyperparameter in range [100, 10, 1, 0.1, 0.01, ...., 0.0000000001] and found below result graph which shows accuracy, precision, recall and F1 mesures:

-{{< figure src="/img/posts/naiveBayesClassifier/evaluation_scores.png" title="Figure: Different scores for the classifier with different smoothing." >}}
+{{< figure src="/img/posts/naiveBayesClassifier/evaluation_scores.png" title="Figure: Different scores for the classifier with different smoothing on X-Axis." >}}

 From the graphs we can see for lower smoothing values the the accuracy and precision increases upto 99% but recall and F1 score has the peak for smoothing value of 1.